 What you eat and drink can affect your cortisol levels.
 A balanced diet helps keep your hormones in check.

 Cut back on added sugars and processed foods.
-These can cause blood sugar spikes, which may raise cortisol.
+These can cause blood sugar spikes, which may raise cortisol levels and increase stress.

 Eat plenty of fruits, vegetables, and whole grains.
 These foods provide nutrients that support your adrenal glands.